mmajcenic/infinum-task/README.md

 #### Starting

 Execute `docker-compose up -d` in docker directory, in order to run database.
-After that step, application is ready for usage.
+After that step, application is ready for usage and can be started in any desired manner.

+#### Packaging

+Run `gradlew build` from project root.
+JAR file will be located in `build/libs/` directory.

+#### Running tests
+Run `gradlew clean test` from project root.